 I am going to formally kill, I think, the Message Board I had set up at www.leanboard.org.
-It was a cheap experiment from a few years ago, had a few interesting discussions and job postings, but it’s never taken off as a place for people to talk Lean online.
+It was a cheap experiment from a few years ago, had a few interesting discussions and job postings, but it's never taken off as a place for people to talk Lean online.
 And that's OK.
 Update: I did end that experiment.

 We now have a ton of LinkedIn groups and the LEI forums have improved from a few years ago.
 I've quit promoting the board and won't be taking new users.
 The board became particularly tough to manage after the site got on some Russian spammer list and I started getting, literally, dozens of spam bogus registrations every day from people trying to get in to post spam.

 So that “stop doing” won't save a ton of time, really.
 I probably need to spend more time thinking through the “stop doings” — do you have any to share?
 Maybe sharing them, in the blog comments, will inspire others, including myself, to be more effective in 2010.
 There's never enough time to do all of the things I'd like to do… I need a longer “stop doing” list and a better set of priorities, maybe.